Project: TopCut tool carrier

 On account of the increasing dryness of summers, it is important that evaporation be reduced and ground water conserved.
 For this reason, in the initial pass, it is important to work only as deep as necessary.

-AMAZONE has started the TopCut development project to accommodate this increasing requirement for ultra-shallow soil tillage, and this will be presented to the public at the AGRITECHNICA 2022 exhibition.
+AMAZONE has started the TopCut development project to accommodate this increasing requirement for ultra-shallow soil tillage.
 The challenge in this project was the development of the optimum tool combination for ultra-shallow soil tillage.
 The following aspects were taken into account:

 - Organic material should be shredded to aid the rotting process